mendersoftware/mender-docs/03.Devices/06.Preauthorizing-devices/docs.md

 ### The identity of your device

 When preauthorizing a device you need to know its [identity](../../client-configuration/identity).
 This is one or more key-value attributes, depending on the identity scheme you are using.
-If you connect your device so it shows up as pending in the Mender server, you will see its identity in the Mender server UI (note it is *not* the ID of the device, but the key-value attributes under Identity).
+If you connect your device so it shows up as pending in the Mender server, you will see its identity in the Mender server UI (note it is *not* the ID of the device, but the key-value attributes under Identity that are used for preauthorization).

 By default the Mender client uses the [MAC address of the first interface](https://github.com/mendersoftware/mender/blob/master/support/mender-device-identity?target=_blank) on the device as the device identity, for example `mac=02:12:61:13:6c:42`.